krathman257/krathman257.github.io/docs/_projects/dvdplayer.md

 - The laptop currently refuses to wake from sleep if the lid is closed.
 As far as I've seen, it's a hardware limitation of the laptop model, but if I feel like banging my head against a brick wall of a problem, that one's ripe for the picking.
 - Many modern movies have a music-too-loud-voices-too-soft problem.
 This may be fixable using VLC's many options.
 Explore?
 - `dialog`'s file selector is confusing to navigate.
 Find an alternative, or at least a better control scheme.
+- Some of the packages I chose, Firefox and VLC specifically, I chose since I was more familiar with them.
+However, there might be more light-weight, simpler solutions.
+Look into bringing the Linux root directory size down from 5.1GB.

 ## Important Links